22 Apr 2021 HYN Himalayan Yoga Academy

 6. Ajna (Third eye) Chakra

-The third eye chakra, or Ajna, is located between our eyes.
+The third eye , or Ajna, is located between our eyes.
 We can thank this chakra for a strong gut instinct.
 That’s because the third eye is responsible for intuition.
 It’s also linked to imagination and intuition.
 It gives the sense of ‘I see’.
-The sixth chakra is the third eye chakra, which loosely translates to “beyond wisdom”.
-This chakra is responsible for garnering information about ourself and beyond the materialistic world.
+The sixth chakra is the third eye energy center, which loosely translates to “beyond wisdom”.
+This center is responsible for garnering information about ourself and beyond the materialistic world.
 It is located in between eyebrows–the third eye.

 The beej mantra is OM.
-Colour of the chakra: Indigo
+Colour : Indigo

 Body functions: Visual perception, pituitary gland, neurological function